Pages

 God's 'emotions' and accommodated divine self-revelation

 Thomas notes that biblical revelation depicts God as having 'a complex range of emotions', including 'raging, painful emotion' (Genesis 6:6).
 Such descriptions of God reveal something of his character - his wrathful response to sin, but are they meant to be taken at face value?
 After all, Scripture also speaks of God having 'hands', 'eyes' and 'back parts'.
 We usually regard language like that as anthropomorphic, or speaking of God in human terms.
 That is not because of some prior philosophical commitment, but because Jesus tells us, 'God is Spirit' (John 4:24).
 God is also 'one' (Deuteronomy 6:4).
-The simplicity of God also rules out him having a bodily form, which necessarily involves being composed of complex parts (1 Corinthians 12:14).
+Divine simplicity rules out God having a bodily form, which necessarily involves being composed of complex parts (1 Corinthians 12:14).

 The fact that the Bible uses anthropomorphic language of God tells us something about biblical revelation.
 It speaks of God in ways that are accommodated to our capacity as finite and fallen human beings.
 To get technical, Scripture does not speak of God univocally so that what is true of us is true in the same way of him.
 Rather, the Bible speaks of God analogically, or by way of analogy.
 When passages describe God delivering Israel from Egypt with his 'outstretched arm', they are speaking analogically of a display of his power on behalf of his people.
 We would not understand such speech univocally, as if God acts as we do by extending a divine limb through time and space.